Understanding Hearing Loss: Signs, Causes, and Solutions

 There are many factors that can contribute to hearing loss.
 Some are part of the natural aging process, while others may result from external influences.
 Here are the most common causes:

 1. Age-related hearing loss (Presbycusis): As we age, the structures of the inner ear gradually wear down, leading to a decline in hearing ability.
-This form of hearing loss typically affects both ears and worsens over time.
+According to NIDCD, approximately one in three people between ages 65 and 74 has hearing loss, and nearly half of adults over 75 have difficulty hearing.

 3. Ear infections and medical conditions: Chronic ear infections, untreated earwax buildup, or conditions such as diabetes and heart disease can also contribute to hearing problems.

-4. Genetics: Hearing loss can run in families, with some individuals being more predisposed to developing it over time due to genetic factors.
+4. Genetics: Hearing loss can run in families, with some individuals being more predisposed to developing it over time.

 Solutions for Hearing Loss

 Thankfully, there are many solutions available for those dealing with hearing loss.
-The most effective solution depends on the type and severity of the condition, but here are some of the most common approaches:
+The most effective solution depends on the type and severity of the condition.

-• Noise reduction technology for clearer conversations in crowded settings.
+• Adaptive noise cancellation for clearer conversations in crowded settings

-• Multiple listening modes to adapt to different environments, such as outdoor settings, restaurants, or home.
+• Multiple preset listening modes to adapt to different environments

 2. Cochlear Implants

-For individuals with more severe hearing loss, cochlear implants may be a better option.
-These surgically implanted devices bypass damaged parts of the ear and directly stimulate the auditory nerve, allowing for sound to be processed more effectively.
+For individuals with more severe hearing loss (beyond 70 dB HL), cochlear implants may be appropriate.
+These surgically implanted devices bypass damaged parts of the ear and directly stimulate the auditory nerve.
+Cochlear implants require evaluation by a specialist and are not covered by OTC regulations.

 The Importance of Early Intervention

 The earlier hearing loss is addressed, the better the outcome.
-Ignoring the signs can lead to communication difficulties, social isolation, and a lower quality of life.
-Fortunately, with today’s advanced hearing aids and solutions, you can regain your ability to hear and stay connected to the world around you.
+Ignoring the signs can lead to communication difficulties, social isolation, and accelerated cognitive decline.
+Research published by Johns Hopkins Medicine links untreated hearing loss to increased risk of dementia and depression.

-If you suspect you or a loved one may be experiencing hearing loss, don’t wait to take action.
-Reach out to a hearing care professional or explore Acevion’s range of hearing aids, designed to provide exceptional hearing support at any stage of life.
+If you suspect you or a loved one may be experiencing hearing loss, don't wait to take action.
+Explore Acevion's range of FDA-registered OTC hearing aids, designed to provide exceptional hearing support at any stage of life.

 Back to blog